Fred-Ch/python-aio-geojson-nsw-transport-incidents-master/README.md

   This requires that the underlying feed data actually contains a suitable date.
 This date may be useful if the consumer of this library wants to process feed entries differently if they haven't actually been updated.

+## Attribution and motivation
+This is a fork of [exxamalte/python-aio-geojson-nsw-rfs-incidents](https://github.com/exxamalte/python-aio-geojson-nsw-rfs-incidents).
+It deferes mainly as the geoJSON feeds generated by NSW Transport using QGis.
+QGis generates files that don't match exactly geojson format (geometry types : `POINT` instead of `Point`)

+This library has been created for [Home Assistant component](https://github.com/Fred-Ch/core/tree/dev/homeassistant/components/nsw_transport_incident_service_feed).